Free Shipping On Retail Orders $25+

 Indigestion

-Peppermint does wonders to aid in digestion.
-It isn’t unusual for people to put a few drops of peppermint oil in a glass of water and drink it after their meal in order to fully enjoy its beneficial digestive properties.
 It also has a great carminative quality which helps remove excess gas.
 That aside, peppermint oil is also a strong tonic for those who have a low appetite, and it aids in treating motion sickness, nausea, and upset stomachs.

 Dental Care

-Due to its antiseptic properties, it is quite useful in dental care.
-Due to its strong scent, it easily helps eliminate bad breath.
-That aside, it is great at helping your gums fight off hazardous germs and even has some anti-inflammatory and pain relieving properties.
+That aside, it is great at helping your gums fight off hazardous germs and even has some anti-inflammatory and pain-relieving properties.
 With all of those benefits, it’s no surprise why it is found in so many toothpastes and used in the treatment of toothaches.

 Stress

 This essential oil is a wonderful home remedy for headaches and nausea.
-In order to quickly alleviate the pain of a headache, simply apply peppermint oil in a diluted form directly on to your forehead.
-However, for nausea and motion sickness, you simply need to inhale the oil in order to enjoy its relaxing and soothing effects.
+To quickly alleviate headache discomfort, simply apply peppermint oil in a diluted form directly onto your forehead.

 Respiratory Issues

 Menthol, which includes plenty of peppermint oil, allows you to clear your respiratory tract.
 It has also proven to be an effective expectorant and provides instant, but temporary, relief for numerous respiratory problems including sinusitis, nasal congestion, asthma, bronchitis, cold, and cough.
-As a result, it is used in several different cold rubs and balms in order to aid cold and flu symptoms.

 Pain Relief

 Externally, peppermint oil can be extremely useful in providing pain relief.
-It is believed that the calcium antagonism in peppermint oil helps remove pain from the affected areas.
-Furthermore, peppermint oil has a cooling nature and can be used to reduce fever.
-Due to its intense cold sensation to any area it is applied to.
-This allows it to help reduce swelling, relieve pain, and even eliminate the chances of inflammation.
+It is believed that the calcium antagonism in peppermint oil helps address pain in the affected areas.

-Peppermint oil can be used in several ways from adding it to your drink to mixing it in with your bathwater for a cool and refreshing bath.
+Peppermint oil can be used in several ways, from adding it to your drink to mixing it in with your bathwater for a cool and refreshing bath.
 With so many different methods to choose one, you can easily find ways that work with your unique needs.

 Older Post Newer Post